-Parents/carers are contacted on the day either by phone or in person for 'linked class' and 'serious incidents', as detailed above.
+Parents/carers are contacted on the day either by phone or in person by the classteacher for 'linked class' and 'serious incidents', as detailed above.
+Children will also be sent home with red or yellow slips to inform parents that they were sent to the Reflection Room.
+If a child is given three red cards, a meeting will be arranged with a member of the SLT.
 Details of other children involved in the incident and/or their sanctions will not be disclosed.